Alpha Finance Lab (ALPHA) Price Up 0% Over Last Week

 The ALPHA token is the native utility token of the platforms.
 Current and planned use cases of the ALPHA token includes liquidity mining, governance voting, as well as staking.”

-It is usually not possible to buy alternative cryptocurrencies such as Alpha Finance Lab directly using US dollars.
-Investors seeking to acquire Alpha Finance Lab should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Alpha Finance Lab using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Alpha Finance Lab directly using US dollars.
+Investors seeking to trade Alpha Finance Lab should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Alpha Finance Lab using one of the exchanges listed above.

 Receive News & Updates for Alpha Finance Lab Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Alpha Finance Lab and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.